 Saving Time, Money, and Your Sanity on Your Summer Road Trip

-Summer “officially” begins tomorrow, kids are out of school, and that means it’s vacation time!
-While crowds of people at the airports mean lots of folks are taking to the skies this summer, despite the cost of gas, predictions are that road trips will also be extremely popular.
+Summer “unofficially” begins this weekend, kids are getting out of school, and that means it’s vacation time!
+While crowds of people at the airports mean lots of folks are taking to the skies this summer, predictions are that road trips will also be extremely popular.
 So, if you’re planning a summer road trip vacation, expect to have lots of company, especially if you will be visiting destinations that are popular with tourists, such as theme parks, beach towns, and national parks.

 So pack your patience – along with these tips for saving (more than just money) on your road trip this summer.